-Futures markets originated as a way for producers to stabilize their income and/or raw material supply amid market fluctuations, but it soon grew into a way for speculators to bet on the direction of a given commodity.
-These two market forces interact to create the futures markets that we know today and each plays a critical role in the market’s dynamics [for more commodity news and analysis subscribe to our free newsletter].
+Futures markets originated as a way for producers to stabilize their income and/or raw material supply amid market fluctuations, but they soon grew into a way for speculators to bet on the direction of a given commodity.
+These two market forces interact to create the futures markets that we know today, and each plays a critical role in the market’s dynamics.

 These two parties are defined by the CFTC as follows:

-- Commercial traders are those that use futures in a given commodity in order for hedging purposes, as defined in CFTC regulations.
+- Commercial traders are those that use futures in a given commodity for hedging purposes, as defined in CFTC regulations.

 - Non-commercial traders are those that do not own the underlying assets or its financial equivalent and only hold positions in futures contracts.

 Suppose an airline wants to lock in the price it is paying for jet fuel in order to protect itself from a sudden rise in prices due to a war in the Middle East.
 Or, perhaps a wheat farmer wants to ensure he or she will generate a set amount of revenue for the year to protect themselves from potential market gyrations in future supply and demand [see also How To Lose Money Investing In Commodities].

 These problems can be addressed by using futures as a hedge.
 The airline can purchase oil futures to offset increasing oil prices, while the farmer can sell wheat futures to lock in his or her crop revenues for the year.
 Both of these parties are known in the industry as “commercial hedgers”, traders that rely on the market purely to lock in prices and take delivery of the commodity.